 Additionally, Professor Ritskes-Hoitinga worked closely with politicians and policy makers to table two Parliamentary motions with the Dutch government in 2012, with the result that systematic reviews are now compulsory in Laboratory Animal Science courses.

-An International Pioneer-2-Policymaker Conference at the end of this month (Nov 27th – 29th 2019) in Utrecht will build on the efforts of the Dutch government, sharing pioneering practices and policies to improve human health and safety whilst making animal testing redundant.
+An International Pioneer-2-Policymaker Conference at the end of November (Nov 27th – 29th 2019) in Utrecht built on the efforts of the Dutch government, sharing pioneering practices and policies to improve human health and safety whilst making animal testing redundant.

 Safer Medicines Trust supports the use of systematic reviews in preclinical research to objectively assess the quality and translatability of the methods currently used and to provide the opportunity for identifying, developing and validating in vitro and in silico alternative approaches to animal testing.
 We congratulate Professor Ritskes-Hoitinga on her award and warmly thank her for her ground breaking work in this field.